lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 The reference to {{RFC4210}} at https://www.iana.org/assignments/core-parameters/core-parameters.xhtml should be replaced with a reference to this document.

+The reference to {{RFC9480}} at https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml and https://www.iana.org/assignments/cmp/cmp.xhtmlshould should be replaced with a reference to this document.

 No further action by the IANA is necessary for this document or any anticipated updates.